SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5-Validation and Testing.md

 #### Create Test Data

-To be able to test, it is necessary to have data in the database instance.
-To create test data using the schema defined in [Data Model](https://github.com/SAP-samples/btp-cap-genai-semantic-search/blob/main/docs/tutorial/3-Data%20Model.md), use as reference this POST request in the requests.http file:
+To evaluate the semantic search capabilities, it is important to populate the database with a diverse and sufficiently large set of documents.
+Each entry is embedded as a vector, enabling similarity-based retrieval during search.
+You can generate test entries using the schema defined in the [Data Model](https://github.com/SAP-samples/btp-cap-genai-semantic-search/blob/main/docs/tutorial/3-Data%20Model.md).
+Use the following example POST request from the `requests.http` file (You can use tools like the REST Client in VS Code, Postman, or a script to send multiple requests):

 ```
 ### CREATE DATA AND CALCULATE EMBEDDINGS FOR THE "Text" ATTRIBUTE